ChristianHallerX/ChristianHallerX/README.md

 - 💬 Ask me about my T-rex shirt

-- ⚡ Fun fact: Geoscientists like me are logical thinkers, data-driven, good problem solvers, increasingly wear a second hat at producing scientific software, and enjoy obtaining their data also outdoors.
+- ⚡ Fun fact: My Ruby is Off the Rails.

 <!--
 **ChristianHallerX/ChristianHallerX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.